neil-ptr/hurl/README.md

 {                                    # body...
     "json": 123
 }

 ```
 ### Single File Uploads

+For sending binary data in bodies use the `@file` file embed tag.
+There can only be one tag for these types of requests.
+If you want to send multiple files use the content-type header `multipart/form-data`

 ```yaml
 POST http://wealthsimple.com         # [method] [url]
 Content-Type: image/png              # [header]: [value]